React and Node.js: A combination for development in 2024-2025

 Cross-platform development is easier with Node as well.
 Thanks to its modules, you don't need to recompile the code for every platform, just bundle app components as executable files for different operating systems.

 Speaking of the cons, this technology experiences frequent API changes causing issues in maintenance.
-To avoid breaking the code, a developer working with Node should keep an eye on recent updates.
+To avoid breaking the code, a Nodejs developer should keep an eye on recent updates.
 Another disadvantage is a lack of library support resulting in difficulties with finding a library to complete a particular task.
 And keep in mind that Node.js is not suitable for heavy computational tasks.

 Find other articles on web development with Node.js in Stories and articles